 What is the historical context of "Hay Making"?

-What artistic techniques did Lepage employ in "Hay Making"?
+What artistic techniques did Bastien-Lepage employ in "Hay Making"?

 What themes are explored in "Hay Making"?

-The painting explores themes of labor, community, and the connection between humans and nature.
-It highlights the importance of agricultural work and the seasonal cycles that govern rural life, evoking a sense of nostalgia for a simpler time.
+The painting explores themes of labor, rural life, and the connection between humans and nature, emphasizing the dignity of agricultural work and the beauty of the pastoral landscape.

-How does "Hay Making" reflect the Naturalism movement?
+How does "Hay Making" reflect the artist's style?

-What is the significance of the setting in "Hay Making"?
+What is the significance of the figures in "Hay Making"?